CTVA

 Highlights:

---Astrud Gilberto (from Brazil) - medley of Bossa-nova songs including "The Girl
+--Astrud Gilberto (Brazilian singer) - medley of Bossa-nova songs including "The Girl from Ipanema."

---The Young Americans - "Through Children's Eyes" & "What the World Needs Now Is
+--The Young Americans - perform "Through Children's Eyes" & "What the World Needs Now Is Love."

 --Ballet Africains (African ceremonial songs & dances)